Cherokee language: Tone

-Tonicity

 Grammar

 Cherokee, like many Native American languages, is polysynthetic, meaning that many morphemes may be linked together to form a single word, which may be of great length.
-Cherokee verbs, the most important word type, must contain at a minimum a pronominal prefix, a verb root, an aspect suffix, and a modal suffix, for a total of 17 verb tenses.
+Cherokee verbs must contain at a minimum a pronominal prefix, a verb root, an aspect suffix, and a modal suffix, for a total of 17 verb tenses.
 They can also bear prepronominal prefixes, reflexive prefixes, and derivational suffixes.
+Given all possible combinations of affixes, each regular verb can have 21,262 inflected forms.